Nilcouv/Annee-bissextile/README.md

 # Annee-bissextile
- Python software indicating if the year entered is a leap year
+ Python software indicating if the year entered is a leap year for the Jetbrain Academy